ArticleMarch 9, 2026

 • Stress level: Dramatically lower

-Sarah's insight: "I thought I needed to study more.
-Actually, I needed to study differently.
-15 hours of active recall taught me more than 25 hours of re-reading."
+Sarah's insight: "15 hours of active recall taught me more than 25 hours of re-reading."

 ❌ Looking at Notes While "Testing"